Bruno Liuzzi

-Bruno Enzo Liuzzi (born 30 August 2000) is an Argentine-Chilean footballer who plays as a midfielder for Chilean side Deportes Antofagasta on loan from Sarmiento de Junín.
+Bruno Enzo Liuzzi (born 30 August 2000) is an Argentine-Chilean footballer who plays as a midfielder for Chilean side Concón National.

 Career

 A product of both Club Atlético Jorge Newbery and Sarmiento de Junín, Liuzzi has played on loan at Chilean side Unión La Calera in the top division (2021) and Gimnasia y Esgrima de Mendoza in the Argentine second level (2022).

 Previously, he took part of Sarmiento squad in the 2020 Primera Nacional, when the club got the league title.

-In 2023, after training with Chilean side Deportes Copiapó, even making appearances in friendly matches, he joined Deportes Antofagasta in the Chilean second level.
+In 2023, after training with Chilean side Deportes Copiapó, even making appearances in friendly matches, Liuzzi joined Deportes Antofagasta in the Chilean second level.

+On 13 July 2025, Liuzzi signed with Concón National in the Segunda División Profesional de Chile.

 Personal life

 Liuzzi holds dual Argentine-Chilean nationality, since his mother is Chilean.